DSA Arrays Hashing TypeScript

 Intuition

 To efficiently determine if the nums array has any duplicates, use a hash set a Set is ideal as it only stores unique values and cannot contain duplicates.
 This method enables us to keep track of elements in constant time, ensuring a quick and efficient check for duplicates.
-An edge case to consider is if the array is empty, in which case we should return false.

 Approach

-false. - Initialize a
+Initialize a

-Set: Create and emptysetto store numbers in thenumsarray. - Loop through Array: Iterate through each element in array.
+Set: Create and emptySet<number>to store the values we have already encountered in thenumsarray.Loop through Array: Iterate through each element in the

 - Return

-false: If no delicates are found.
+false: If no duplicates are found.

 Complexity